AcademySoftwareFoundation/OpenCue/CONTRIBUTING.md

 restricted to bugs; we happily welcome feature requests and other suggestions submitted as issues.
 The only conversations we would direct away from issues are questions in the form of “How do I do X”.
-Please direct these to the opencue-dev or opencue-users mail lists, and consider contributing what you've learned to our docs if appropriate!
+Please direct these to the opencue-dev or opencue-user mail lists, and consider contributing what you've learned to our docs if appropriate!

 ## Getting Started